The Carleman contraction mapping method for quasilinear elliptic equations with over-determined boundary data: The convergence of the Carleman contraction method

-\begin{remark} The existence of the ``error" function $e$ satisfying \eqref{ee} and \eqref{e_delta} implies that the differences $f - f^*$ and $g - g^*$ are smooth.
-That means the noise must be smooth.
-This smoothness condition is significant for the proof of the convergence theorem, see Theorem \ref{thm2}.
-In practice, one can smooth out the data by many existing methods; for e.g., by using the well-known spline curves or Tikhonov regularization.
+\begin{remark} The existence of the ``error" function $e$ satisfying \eqref{ee} and \eqref{e_delta} implies that the differences $f - f^*$ and $g - g^*$ are traces of smooth functions on $\partial \Omega$.
+That means the noise must be smooth, which might not be realistic.
+This smoothness condition is significant for proving the convergence theorem; see Theorem \ref{thm2}.
+In practice, one can smooth out the data by many existing methods, e.g., by using the well-known spline curves or the Tikhonov regularization approach.
 However, we can relax this step in the numerical study.
 That means our method is stronger than what we can prove.
 In our numerical study, we do not have to smooth out the noisy data.
-We directly compute the desired numerical solutions to \eqref{main_eqn} from the given raw noisy data
+We directly compute the desired numerical solutions to \eqref{main_eqn} from the given raw, noisy data

 where ${\rm rand}$ is a function taking uniformly distributed random numbers in the range $[-1, 1].$ \end{remark}